 And some of these jobs, depending on the individual, the company, and the labor market, could appear in many positions up and down the skill axis.
-An electrician can practice at apprentice, journey, or master level; an engineer with a bachelor’s may be practicing at an "entry level" for her field; sales positions range from entry-level assistants to highly-skilled technical experts.
+An electrician can practice at apprentice, journey, or master level; an engineer with a bachelor’s degree may be practicing at an "entry level" for her field; sales positions range from entry-level assistants to highly-skilled technical experts.

 Whatever the designated level of a job title on this map, most occupations include a wide range of skill levels, and could sit higher or lower on the y-axis.
 As solar technology rapidly evolves, workers in all positions will need to update their skills through continuing education or on-the-job-training, and in many cases could benefit from professional certification.

 Some of this potential variation is addressed in the full job descriptions.
 A manageable tool can capture an accurate snapshot of the real world, but not its vicissitudes.